futuregrid/manual/_sources/hpc.txt

 You can see the output is divided into three sections: \ **active jobs**, \ **eligible jobs**, and \ **blocked jobs**.

-**1. Active jobs** are jobs that are currently running on the resource.
+#. **Active jobs** are jobs that are currently running on the resource.

-**2.**\ **Eligible jobs** are jobs that are waiting for nodes to become available before they can run.
+#. **Eligible jobs** are jobs that are waiting for nodes to become
+   available before they can run.
 As a general rule, jobs are listed in the order that they will be scheduled, but scheduling algorithms may change the order over time.

-**3.**\ **Blocked jobs** are jobs that the scheduler cannot run for some reason.
+#. **Blocked jobs** are jobs that the scheduler cannot run for some
+   reason.
 Usually a job becomes blocked because it is requesting something that is impossible, such as more nodes than currently exist, or more processors per node than are installed.